 A yard ramp can be used for many different applications including loading and unloading semi-trucks, railcars, and docks!
 The ramps are constructed of steel and feature a double action hydraulic pump, steel serrated grating surface, and solid rubber tires.
 22,000 lb weight capacity.

 Steel yard ramps are perfect for loading and unloading cargo off of trucks, trailers, railcars, or docks!
 The steel construction has a weight capacity of 22,000 lbs!
 Our yard ramp measures 81-1/2 inches in width and 37 feet in length!
-Featured on each yard ramp is a dual action pneumatic pump which is conveniently stored internally for safety and protection.
-The pneumatic pump has two double acting hydraulic cylinders which allow for fast, smooth raising and lowering of the yard ramp.
+Featured on each yard ramp is a dual action hydraulic pump which is conveniently stored internally for safety and protection.
+The hydraulic pump has two double acting hydraulic cylinders which allow for fast, smooth raising and lowering of the yard ramp.
 Just push the lever forward or back to raise the front and open the release valve to safely lower the ramp into position!
 Also featured on each yard ramp is a set of 18 inch solid rubber tires.
 These tires have a standard profile yet never need to be inflated.
 Now you won't have to worry about running over debris and blowing out a tire while out on the loading grounds!
 Integrated fork lift pockets located in approach ramps make it easy to move the yard ramp in or out of place with a fork lift.

 The undercarriage of the yard ramp is a tubular steel box assembly for maximum durability and capacity.
 The bottom surface consists of two reinforced 39" long grated approach ramps for a smooth transition from ground to ramp and fold into the ramp when not in use.
 The top of the yard ramp has (2) steel transition plates adding an additional foot of length.
 The rest of the ramp consists of a middle diamond plated strip surrounded by serrated steel grating which allows for snow, dirt, and debris to fall through for self cleaning.
 (Note: The grated surface of the yard ramp is not designed for forklift turning maneuvers.)
 8 inch tall side rails on each side prevent forklifts from driving over the edges.
 For safety, the yard ramps includes (2) safety chains (1 on each side) which holds the ramp secure to the loading surface.
 The chains can be attached to a semi-truck trailers ICC bumper to prevent the ramp from kicking out.